-Selling and marketing expenses primarily consist of employee benefit expenses, operating expenses in respect of stores under cooperative arrangements, marketing and promotion expenses, e-commerce platforms commission expenses, depreciation and amortization and others.
+Selling and marketing expenses primarily consist of employee benefit expenses, operating expenses in respect of stores under cooperative arrangements, commission expenses in respect of consignment sales in franchisees' stores, marketing and promotion expenses, e-commerce platforms commission expenses, depreciation and amortization and others.

-The decline of selling and marketing expenses by about 16.0% for the year ended 31 December 2020 to approximately RMB1,354,586,000 (2019: RMB1,612,604,000) was primarily driven by the decrease in various store-related expenses as a result of optimizing and adjusting sales and distribution channels by closing certain stores located at inappropriate areas and loss-making retail stores.
+The rise of selling and marketing expenses by about 13.6% for the year ended 31 December 2021 to approximately RMB1,539,113,000 (2020: RMB1,354,586,000) was primarily due to the increase in commission expenses in respect of consignment sales in franchisees' stores as a result of stepping up effort on promoting the direct-to-consumers sales model during the year.